 In our society, emotional and spiritual fatherlessness is becoming the norm.
-Many of today’s fathers did not have positive role models to show them how to be a father, so they are not there to show their children what it means to be a father.
+Many of today’s fathers didn’t have positive role models to show them how to be a father, either.
+As a result, they may be repeating the cycle of the absent father.

 How can you make a positive difference for these children?

-- If you are an educator, encourage fathers to be more active in the classroom.
+Educators can encourage fathers to be more active in the classroom.

-- Business leaders can encourage employee involvement in community efforts with children.
+Business leaders can encourage employee involvement in community efforts with children.
 For example, you can promote mentoring with organizations like Boy Scouts, Girl Scouts, Big Brothers-Big Sisters, youth groups, Boys Club or Girls, Inc.